oemof/oemof-solph/doc/oemof_solph.rst

 Adding additional constraints
 -----------------------------

 You can add additional constraints to your :py:class:`~oemof.solph.models.Model`.
-See the `example repository
+See `flexible_modelling in the example repository
 <https://github.com/oemof/oemof_examples/blob/master/examples/oemof_0.2/flexible_modelling/add_constraints.py>`_ to learn how to do it.